rodekruis/Flood_impact_models/README.md

 --- | --- | ---
 **Predicted: no impact (0)** | 15 | 16
 **Predicted: impact (1)** | 26 | 60

+## 5. Conclusion:

+The results show that the performance of the four models don’t differ very much from each other.
+However, the AUC of the lasso logistic regression is clearly somewhat higher compared with the other 3 models.
+As a (lasso) logistic regression is also a model that is quite easy to understand and interpret (especially compared to a support vector machine and a random forest which are black boxes), I decided together with 510 that the lasso logistic regression is (for now) the best model to use when predicting the impact of floods.
+The model is able to predict impact with 67% accuracy.

+## 6. Future improvements: